Spark

 Users collaboratively custody funds with the statechain entity

 Users custody funds collectively with the statechain entity in a 2-2 multisig.
+Every Spark vUTXO has a pre-signed unilateral exit path.
 When funds are transferred, users trust the statechain entity to delete the keyshare it held with the previous owner so it cannot collectively spend funds with past owners.

 Data Availability